SharePoint/sp-dev-docs/docs/solution-guidance/Bulk-user-profile-update-api-for-sharepoint-online.md

 - Maximum file size: 2 GB
 - Maximum number of properties: 500,000
+- Backslashes (\) in property values need escaping by prepending with another backslash
-- The source file must be uploaded to the same SharePoint Online tenant where the process is started.
+- The source file must be uploaded to the same SharePoint Online tenant where the process is started

 > [!NOTE]
 > The update file must have the Byte Order Mark (BOM) specified if any characters are not part of the Western European encoding (iso-8859-1) which is the default.
 International characters may not be interpreted correctly with the default encoding, so it is recommended to use the UTF-8 encoding.
 This encoding has a BOM of 'EF BB BF' in hex.
 This would be placed at the beginning of the byte array of the file when creating the file stream.
 If using a text editor, select the endoding type as UTF-8 before saving.